stephen-bunn/file-config/docs/source/getting-started.rst

 This might help you inform your project what to look for to fix in a config.

-.. important:: Validation is only applied before loading a new instance from some serialized content or when you explicitly ask it to validate through :func:`file_config.validate`.
+.. important:: Validation is only applied before loading a new instance from some serialized content or when you explicitly ask it to validate through :func:`validate <file_config._file_config.validate>`.

-   Validation is **not** done as setter methods for :func:`file_config.config` wrapped classes.
+   Validation is **not** done as setter methods for :func:`config <file_config._file_config.config>` wrapped classes.
    This means you can throw whatever data you want into a config instance and it will never yell at you until you either try to load it from some content or when you explicitly ask for validation to occur.

 Dumping / Loading
 =================

-The serialization / deserialization steps of :func:`file_config.config` wrapped objects are built from the :class:`collections.OrderedDict`.
+The serialization / deserialization steps of :func:`config <file_config._file_config.config>` wrapped objects are built from the :class:`collections.OrderedDict`.
-You can get the resulting dictionary that is used for serialization by using the :func:`file_config.to_dict` method...
+You can get the resulting dictionary that is used for serialization by using the :func:`to_dict <file_config._file_config.to_dict>` method...

 Given the following config instance ``config``...